thesaurus-linguae-aegyptiae/tla-es/README.md

     ./gradlew bootRun

 *Note:* You can configure the Elasticsearch HTTP port to which the application will try to connect.
-Both the Docker Compose configuration and the `bootRun` gradle task are able to read it from the local `.env` file.
+Both the Docker Compose configuration and the `bootRun` and `test` gradle tasks are going to read it from the local `.env` file.